noefp/easy_gdb/README.md

 systemctl reload apache2
 ```

+For example, you can add the database directory as DocumentRoot to serve easy_gdb in your server (server_address/easy_gdb)

+    DocumentRoot /home/user/example_db

+Remember to change the paths in the configuration file.

 In many cases, after applying some changes you will need to restart the server to make the changes effective:
 ```bash
 sudo service apache2 restart